staycyonline/quartz/content/👽 Security/📱Android/Android Static Analysis.md

 ---

 gets a decoded folder

-lib to inject objects
+asset folders have images, spl fonts kotlin some source code is found depending on the app lib to inject objects

-.so files might have keys
+ - .so files might have keys

-original has android manifest.xml

-smali - has app src code
+original has android manifest.xml smali - has app src code
+ - dex to jar - smalli to human readable form
 ---
 Hardcoded strings

-resources/strings.xml
+resources/strings.xml and xmls.xml

 can be found in activity source code

-google api keys can cost money to perople
+google api keys can cost money to people

+search for keywords like
+- id
+- password
+- api
+- http
+- https
+- key
+- clientid
+- clientsecret

 look for urls, buckets, keys,, secrets